StealthSystems/stringquery/README.md

 More one how this is built, sent and processed below.

-Marionette.php
+StringQuery.php
 --------------

-The PHP class creates and tracks Marionette sessions (these are tied to the page load; allowing multiple sessions to exist comming from a single browser through multiple tabs/windows), as well as processes the $_POST['action'] value and finds the appropriate function to call and send the data to.
+The PHP class creates and tracks StringQuery sessions (these are tied to the page load; allowing multiple sessions to exist comming from a single browser through multiple tabs/windows), as well as processes the $_POST['action'] value and finds the appropriate function to call and send the data to.

-### Creating and instance of Marionette
+### Creating and instance of StringQuery

-    $M = new Marionette(array(
+    $SQ = new StringQuery(array(
         'repeat' => false,
         'actions' => array(
             'ping' => 'my_ping_function',